orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/hyperspectral.rst

                                       -algo.vd.far 1e-5

-This algorithm uses a Neyman-Pearson statistical test on the difference between the eigenvalues of the covariance matrix and those of the correlation matricex to estimate the number of endmembers.
+This algorithm uses a Neyman-Pearson statistical test on the difference between the eigenvalues of the covariance matrix and those of the correlation matrice to estimate the number of endmembers.
 If the difference between the eigenvalues for one component is null, this means that no endmember is contributing to the correlation eigenvalue in addition to noise for that particular component, since the noise energy is represented by the